How to Fix Discolored Hot Water: Milky and Rusty Water DIY Repair Tips

 FAQ

 Discolored hot water may or may not be safe, depending on the cause of the discoloration.
 If the discoloration is due to sediment or minerals, the water may be safe to drink but could have an unpleasant taste.
 However, if the discoloration is caused by bacteria or rust, the water could be unsafe to drink and may contain harmful contaminants.
-It is always best to have the water tested to determine the cause of the discoloration and to follow any recommended steps for remediation.
+It is always best to have it tested to determine the cause of the discoloration and to follow any recommended steps for remediation.